hejops/lasttree/README.md

 of mine at present:

 - web development in Rust
+- HTMX
 - SQL
-- graphs and their visualisation
+- graph visualisation and traversal